zeromq/pyzmq/docs/source/api/zmq.eventloop.future.rst

 .. versionadded:: 15.0

-As of pyzmq 15, there is a new Socket subclass that returns Futures for recv methods, which can be found at :class:`zmq.eventloop.future.Socket`.
+As of pyzmq 15, there is a new Socket subclass that returns Futures for recv methods, which can be found at :class:`Socket`.
-You can create these sockets by instantiating a :class:`~zmq.eventloop.future.Context` from the same module.
+You can create these sockets by instantiating a :class:`Context` from the same module.
 These sockets let you easily use zmq with tornado's coroutines.